-Oil firm as Saudi output dips, Iran sanctions loom
+Oil rises as Saudi output dips, U.S. drilling stalls

-Oil prices held firm on Monday after Saudi crude production registered a surprising dip in July and as American shale drilling appeared to plateau.
+Oil prices rose on Monday after Saudi crude production registered a surprising dip in July and as American shale drilling appeared to plateau.

 Continue Reading Below